-I decided to strategically use coupons and get in on as many clearance finds as I could.
+I decided to strategically use coupons and get as many clearance finds as I could.
 My goal was to purchase 5,000 items for $3000.00.
 I did not want to use a company to provide the items because I wanted to cut out the middle man and really bring the profit margin up.
 By hand purchasing all 5,000 items I was able to come in right at budget as far as expenses.
 My other goals was to provide useful and affordable items for the children and families.
-With the economy I wanted the majority of the items to cost $1 – $2 with some ranging up to but no more than $5.
+With the economy being so sad I wanted the majority of the items to cost $1 – $2 with some ranging up to but no more than $5.

 I knew that if the items sold we would be able to make our money back plus a profit.
 So, I spent countless hours shopping, finding the deals and bargain shopping.
 I was able to meet my goal of purchasing 5,000 items for $3000.00.
 Some great finds were at sidewalk sales this fall where I picked up items for $.30 each.
 Other great finds were strategically matching the $1.00/1 energizer flashlight coupon at Kroger and purchasing 80 flashlights for $.19 each.
 I worked hard collecting the items and luckily my dear hubby “allowed” me to take over most of his garage where I stored them until time for Candy Cane Lane.
 I didn’t have to worry about the heat of the summer or the cold winter because I stored them from September-December.

-In the end we were able to sell 4,000 items and make a profit of approximately $2000.00!
-All of the hard work, blood, sweat and tears paid off We have some inventory to start with next year and I learned a lot in the process.
+In the end we were able to sell 4,500 items and make a profit of approximately $3000.00!
+All of the hard work, blood, sweat and tears paid off :-) We have some inventory to start with next year and I learned a lot in the process.
 Of course the event would not have been the success it was with items alone and I am so thankful for each and every parent that gave up their time to help work the event.